Jackenmen/JackCogs/README.md

 # License
 Please see MIT License for details.
 This project is open source and you are free to modify and use my work as long as you credit me.

+This project uses Roboto font which is distributed on Apache License 2.0